Copyright in Cyberspace

 27 Apr 12: Optus cloud-based TV recording service found infringing on appeal - The Full Court of the Federal Court of Australia has ruled that the Optus ‘TV Now’ cloud-based recording service infringes copyright.

-20 Apr 12: Australian ISP not liable for customers’ BitTorrent copyright infringements - The Australian High Court has ruled in favour of an ISP which failed to terminate access to the Internet for those of its customers engaged in copyright infringement using the BitTorrent protocol, on the ground that the ISP “had no direct technical power at its disposal” to prevent a customer from using the BitTorrent system to download the films.
+20 Apr 12: Australian ISP not liable for customers’ BitTorrent copyright infringements - The Australian High Court has ruled in favour of an ISP which failed to terminate access to the Internet for those of its customers engaged in copyright infringement using the BitTorrent protocol

 11 Apr 12: Expanding Australia’s copyright safe harbour scheme: the industry response - Internet intermediaries support reforming the copyright infringement safe harbour scheme, while rights-holders want the ALRC to consider the issue (Clayton Utz)

-11 Apr 12: Second Circuit reverses dismissal of Viacom’s $1 billion copyright case against Google - In Viacom International Inc.’s $1 billion copyright suit against Google Inc., and its YouTube platform, the Court of Appeals for the Second Circuit found that summary judgment on the issue was premature, because evidence existed from which a reasonable jury could conclude that YouTube had actual knowledge or awareness of specific infringing activity on its website (Loeb & Loeb)
+11 Apr 12: Second Circuit reverses dismissal of Viacom’s $1 billion copyright case against Google - In Viacom International Inc.’s $1 billion copyright suit against Google Inc., and its YouTube platform, the Court of Appeals for the Second Circuit found that a reasonable jury could conclude that YouTube had actual knowledge or awareness of specific infringing activity on its website

-7 Mar 12: Pinterest’s popularity soars, but (p)interesting copyright questions abound - Enter Pinterest, the latest social networking site on the block.
-If you haven’t heard of it, you will soon – and chances are you’ll be hearing “Pinterest” and “copyright” frequently mentioned in the same breath (Foley Hoag)
+7 Mar 12: Pinterest’s popularity soars, but (p)interesting copyright questions abound - Pinterest, the latest social networking site on the block, raises copyright challenges (Foley Hoag)

 2 Feb 12: Australian court finds Optus cloud-based TV recording service non-infringing - The Federal Court of Australia has ruled that Optus does not infringe copyright in the TV programs recorded by users of its ’TV Now’ cloud-based recording service